Happy-d/php-argument-executer/readme.md

 How to download the installer:

-1. Navigate to PHPArgvExecuteIntstaller.exe
+1. Navigate to PHPArgvExecuteIntstaller.exe (it may include the version)

 2. Click Download

 3. After install, there may not be a shortcut on your desktop.
-So just type "main.exe" into your search bar and create a shortcut.
+So just type "PHPArgvExecuter.exe" into your search bar and create a shortcut.

 How to use the software:

 1. Run the installer.

-2. Open the "main.exe".
+2. Open the "PHPArgvExecuter.exe".

 3. Select your PHP script.